-The Board of Trustees shall review this Plan and accompanying annex every third annual meeting or after each major levee modification during the completion of the community for needed changes and updates.
-The Board Chairman shall maintain a record of Board plan reviews and approval actions in accordance with District documentation procedures and policies.
-The Board Chairman is authorized to make routine updates and changes to the Plan as required by changes in District operations and personnel and changes to outside agency plans that affect District operations.
+The Board of Trustees shall review this Plan and accompanying annex every third annual meeting or after each major levee for needed changes and updates.
+The District President shall maintain a record of Board Plan reviews and approval actions in accordance with District documentation procedures and policies.
+The Board President is authorized to make routine updates and changes to the Plan as required by changes in District operations and personnel and changes to outside agency plans that affect District operations.